 World Elite Mastercard benefits

-Because this card is part of the Mastercard network, you’ll also get access to World Elite Mastercard benefits, like 24/7 concierge service and a free ShopRunner membership.
+Because this card is part of the World Elite Mastercard network, you’ll also get access to that network’s benefits, like 24/7 concierge service and a free ShopRunner membership.
 Other Mastercard World Elite benefits include:

 - Zero liability protection (for fraudulent transactions)